 You can save the current parameters as a User Setting and later recall it by tapping User.
 Beware: by choosing unsuitable values you can get deformed sound that reminds more of an overdriven drawbar organ than a pipe organ.
 We don't feel liable if you damage your ears or speakers or the nerves of your neighbours.

 When you create a recording of your organ playing with the app's internal audio recorder, the reverb is normally included.
 However, there is the option to deactivate the recording of iOS reverb, which makes it possible to play with reverb but record without reverb and add reverb later with any audio software of your choice.
+The behaviour is controlled by the switch Record iOS reverb.

 Sound – Convolution Reverb ↑